jundalisay/sp/content/en/research/sarkar/rarh/chapter-05.md

 They adopted the Shaivite ideology in all spheres of their life.

-So we see for example that in the vratakathá [verses recited during the domestic worship of a deity] of Ráŕh only the glory of Shiva is preached again and again.
+In the vratakathá [verses recited during the domestic worship of a deity] of Ráŕh, only the glory of Shiva is preached.

 The Carak, Gájan and Bolán festivals of Ráŕh are all completely Shiva-centric.

 Even Rabindranath, a poet of the modern age, has referred to the worship of omnipresent Shiva in his poems:

 {{< q >}}
 Chili ámár putul kheláy prabháte shivapújár beláy